vccvisualization/vccvisualization.github.io/_research/2023-09-ahmed_digitalsequences.md

 #list all publication authors in correct order (please check the spelling is identical to your personal page)
 authors:
  - Abdalla G. M. Ahmed
+ - Mikhail Skopenkov
  - Markus Hadwiger
- - Mikhail Skopenkov
  - Peter Wonka

 #insert publication venue (displayed on publication page)
 venue:      >
-   arXiv:2306.06925
+   ACM Transactions on Graphics, Vol.42, No.6 (Proceedings ACM SIGGRAPH Asia 2023), to appear

 #insert short venue (displayed in box in publication list)
 shortvenue: >
-   arXiv
+   ACM SIGGRAPH Asia 2023

 #specify publication year
 year:       2023

 #insert abstract of publication
 abstract:   >
    We explore the space of matrix-generated (0, m, 2)-nets and (0, 2)-sequences in base 2, also known as digital dyadic nets and sequences.
+In computer graphics, they are arguably leading the competition for use in rendering.
 We provide a complete characterization of the design space and count the possible number of constructions with and without considering possible reorderings of the point set.
 Based on this analysis, we then show that every digital dyadic net can be reordered into a sequence, together with a corresponding algorithm.
 Finally, we present a novel family of self-similar digital dyadic sequences, to be named xi-sequences, that spans a subspace with fewer degrees of freedom.
 Those xi-sequences are extremely efficient to sample and compute, and we demonstrate their advantages over the classic Sobol (0, 2)-sequence.

 #link to hi-res teaser image of publication (please make sure the image is wide, e.g. aspect ratio between 4:2 and 4:1)
 teaser:     './publications/2023_ahmed_digitalsequences.png'